Meet McMaster’s 2024 Schulich Leaders

 A headshot of Isabel McDonald Isabel McDonald – Chemical & Physical Sciences Gateway

-McDonald’s success in the arts as an award-winning violinist is easily matched by their success as a leader and educator, with experience spearheading various projects to provide learning resources to younger students.
+McDonald’s success in the arts as an award-winning violinist is easily matched by her success as a leader and educator, with experience spearheading various projects to provide learning resources to younger students.
 McDonald wants to leverage knowledge of chemical structures to innovate new materials within the nanotechnology field.

 A headshot of Pari MarkandayPari Markanday – Chemical & Physical Sciences Gateway